We Should Probably Talk About Unsolved Mysteries' Heartbreaking Ghost Story

 Warning: Spoilers are ahead for Unsolved Mysteries "Tsunami Ghosts."

 Unsolved Mysteries is known for incorporating a good ghost story now and then.
-And in volume 2 of Netflix’s Unsolved Mysteries of the long-running series, we may have just found one of its most tragic and compelling ghost stories to date.
+And in volume 2 of Netflix’s long-running series Unsolved Mysteries, we may have just found one of its most tragic and compelling ghost stories to date.
 The episode, and all of the paranormal sightings, takes place in northeastern Japan’s Tōhoku region.
 It seems that for every story, there is an attempted explanation.

 Advertisement